No Products in the Cart

 For anxiety-prone users, microdosing cannabis reduces your chances of feeling paranoid after too much THC.
 It’s really common for people to overdo THC, and then feel paranoid and swear off cannabis forever.
 There are many reasons why paranoia happens, and microdosing eliminates many of them.
 Some of the more common reasons for THC-induced anxiety include:

-We’ve mentioned a lot of cool reasons to microdose THC, but CBD is absolutely not out of the question.
+We’ve mentioned a few reasons people chose to microdose THC, but CBD is absolutely not out of the question.
 Just because it doesn’t have psychoactive effects, doesn’t mean it can’t be microdosed!
-CBD is powerful in small quantities, especially if you’re just looking to take the edge off!
+CBD is powerful in small quantities, especially if you’re just looking to take the edge off.
 It is easy to feel sleepy, lethargic, or even anxious if you consume too much CBD at once, especially if you aren’t waiting long enough before taking more.
 This isn’t ideal, especially during the day, so microdosing your CBD can save you money and avoid adverse effects.
 Before you attempt to begin a microdosing routine, you should wash the cannabinoid slate clean.
 In other words, go 48 hours without consuming cannabis before you start microdosing!

 Osteopathic physician, Dustin Sulak, told Leafly a 48-hour abstinence is enough time to reset the endocannabinoid system and allow you to start fresh by microdosing.
 This seems like a super small period of time, but this brain image scan published in 2016 showed endocannabinoid receptors to bounce back to normal levels after two days - even in heavy users!
 A 48-hour window of no cannabis use will reset your system and allow you to feel the effects of cannabis.
 Some things to keep in mind when resetting the endocannabinoid system, or taking a “T-break”:

 Before you embark upon your microdosing journey - you should establish your dose first.
-Our dosing calculator goes into lots of detail, and tries to figure out how much you’ve eaten that day, your desired effect, how you like to consume, etc. While our calculator is a fabulous starting point it’s a calculator, a cannabis calculating robot at the end of the day - so it is not the end all be all.
+Our dosing calculator takes into account many details that affect cannabis dosing including how much you’ve eaten that day, your desired effect, how you like to consume, etc. While our calculator is a fabulous starting point it’s a calculator; a cannabis calculating robot at the end of the day - so it is not the end all be all.
 If your calculated dose isn’t working for you, adjust as needed.
 But these questions are formulated with your experience in mind, and can serve as a great launching point!